slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - the three big decisions: where you live, who you're with and what you're doing. -- Naval Ravikant*
 - in the age of infinite leverage, judgement is the most important skill. -- Naval Ravikant*
 - thinking is difficult. that's why most people judge. -- carl jung
-- the heart decides. the head rationalizes. -- Naval Ravikant*
-- decision making is everything. if you get 80% right is exponnetially better than 70% right.
 - claer thinkers take feedback from reality not society. -- Naval Ravikant*
 - clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity. -- Naval Ravikant*
-- the only part you can't outsource is judgement. -- Naval Ravikant*
+- the only part you can't outsource is judgement. -- Naval Ravikant* -->
-- you know you're good at something when you switch from making decisionswith your conscious mind to making decisions with your instincts. -- Naval Ravikant*
--->

 > *'A well defined problem seeks its own solution' -- Mike Brundant*